 For a walkthrough on using some data techniques in the health field, this ebook on reporting health gives some excellent advice.
 Although it uses US data which is rather more accessible and structured than in most other countries, the principles are illustrative for readers anywhere.

-If you want to explore statistics or programming further, Think Stats (via Adrian Short) covers both.
-The Bastards Book of Regular Expressions is a useful introduction to more programming – it’s free if you choose a zero price, but you can also pay whatever you want.
+If you want to explore statistics or programming further, Think Stats (via Adrian Short) covers both, while The Bastards Book of Regular Expressions is a useful introduction to how programming can be used in gathering information – it’s free if you choose a zero price, but you can also pay whatever you want.

 On visualisation, here’s Chapter 1 and Chapter 2 from a book by Alberto Cairo (from a free course at the Knight Center).
 And Scott Murray has made his ebook on the visualisation library D3 Interactive Data Visualisation for the Web available online for free.